-Autumn Lisp Game Jam is a game jam taking place for a full 10 days.
-It is a themed jam and runs mid-October of every year.
-After the jam has finished, 4 days are given to everyone to try out the game submissions and vote for their favorites.
+Lisp Game Jam is a bi-annual game jam taking place for a full 10 days.
+After the jam has finished, 3 days are given to everyone to try out the game submissions and vote for their favorites.

 - Must be written in any dialect of Lisp.
 This includes, but is not limited to Common Lisp, Scheme, Emacs Lisp, and Clojure.